apanichella/JavaInstrumentation/docs/symbolic_lab.md

 This shows us the constraints for the global variables in problem 1.
 It is up to you to put in more constraints as you encounter them going through the code.

-Once you have implemented the required functionality in SymbolicExecutionLab, it will start looking more like this (somewhere during the run):
+Once you have implemented the required functionality in ConcolicExecutionLab, it will start looking more like this (somewhere during the run):
 ```
 Model: (and (= my_cf_19 true)
      (= my_a547336540_17 "g")